 - Peanuts: Crushed peanuts provide a delightful crunch, enhancing both texture and flavor.

-Recommended resturants for this special dish
+Recommended restaurants for this special dish

 Bun Bo Nam Bo Bach Phuong.